Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Dynamic Visual-token Exiting

-When the prediction $\mathbf{p}$ refers to early visual-token exit at $l$-th layer, DyVTE will remove all visual tokens at this layer, while keeping the text tokens continues to transform in MLLMs.
-Given an input sample $[\mathbf{V}, \mathbf{T}]$, DyVTE first gain the text tokens $\mathbf{T}^{(l)}$ and visual tokens $\mathbf{V}^{(l)}$ at $l$-th layer:
+When the prediction $\mathbf{p}$ is \emph{exit}, DyVTE will remove all visual tokens after this layer, while the text ones are kept in the rest layers of MLLMs.
+This process can be denoted by

-where $G_{1:l}(\cdot)$ represents the transformation of the first $l$ layers in the MLLM.
-Then all visual tokens are removed, and the final output $P'_l$ with DyVTE is obtained by